Stefanomarton/DotFiles/README.md

 I like the bookmark management in particular:
 Any letter 'x' can be assigned to a bookmark, then you can type:
++ Open the bookmark binded to x in the curret tab

+      go'x'

-              go'x' Open the bookmark binded to x in the curret tab gn'x' Open the bookmark binded to x in a new tab
++ Open the bookmark binded to x in a new tab

+      gn'x'